curzonj/buildroot_vagrant/README.md

 have no concept of pivoting to a disk-based root filesystem although they can mount disk filesystems into the VFS tree.

+The purpose of this is to make it easy to experiment with OS "containers" in the format of self-executing tarballs.
+Instead of Upstart or systemd being PID 1, they are PID 2.

 ## Quickstart

 Make sure you have vagrant installed: http://www.vagrantup.com/